Deducteam/lambdapi/README.md

 ``>>>>>`` [User Manual](https://lambdapi.readthedocs.io) ``<<<<<``
 ------------------------------------------------------------------

-Issues can be reported on the following
+Issues can be reported on the
 [issue tracker](https://github.com/Deducteam/lambdapi/issues).

-Questions can be asked on the following [forum](https://github.com/Deducteam/lambdapi/discussions).
+Questions can be asked on the [forum](https://github.com/Deducteam/lambdapi/discussions).

 User interfaces